-Dum Aloo made UP style was a favourite at my home.
+Dum Aloo recipe made UP style was a favourite at my home.
 There was a special Dum aloo spice mix that dad used to bring from Allahabad which was really delicious.
 But in its absence mum made do with garam masala.
-This recipe is simple comfort, home food and a bit different from the famous Kashmiri Dum Aloo.
+This recipe is simple comfort, home food and is only slightly different from the famous Kashmiri Dum Aloo recipe.

-1 tsp. roasted and powdered saunf (fennel) powder
+- 1 tsp. roasted and powdered saunf or fennel

 Whole garam masala

-Serve it hot after garnishing with coriander leaves with rotis or boiled rice.
+Serve dum aloo hot after garnishing with coriander leaves with rotis or boiled rice.

 It is simple and delicious home-cooked food.
 Let me know if you try the recipe.

 In case you try this dum aloo recipe, do share with me with #rachnacooks.
 Also if you enjoy the recipe, I would appreciate if you can pin this.